trinhdoduyhungss/classification_sentence_knn_simple/README.md

     x = len(bad words in sentence)/len(sentence)

-    y = sentence
+    y = len(bad words in sentence)

 In the x, I removed duplicate bad words in each sentence before dividing.

-And I used the Euclidean distance to calculate the relationship between two points
+And I used the Euclidean distance to calculate the relationship between two points.

 # Bad words
 |Word|